- 2013 Treating Customers Fairly (TCF)

-- 2013 Understanding of Vehicle Fraud and Investigation Procedures
+- 2014 An Understanding of Vehicle Fraud and Investigation Procedures

 The course examines the remit of the Association of Chief Police Officers (ACPO) Vehicle Crime Intelligence Service (AVCIS), how it operates and what is required to ensure all referrals to AVCIS are completed accurately and in line with the police Best Practice Guidelines.
 The course will cover current practices and procedures, identifying official documents required for submission by lenders to AVCIS and how to complete them.
 This will ensure allegations of fraud and vehicle crime are accepted, and allocated to the most appropriate police force for further investigation.
 Practical work-based case studies will be used to explain the process of fraud investigations.
 The course will explain how to complete a pro-forma witness statement, specifically designed by AVCIS for those reporting vehicle fraud.
 It will also identify the appropriate content of a statement and thus what exhibits are needed for submission to AVCIS.

 Credit scoring is now the most common method employed by banks and other lenders when making consumer lending decisions.
 This workshop explores the basics of how credit scoring works in a modern consumer lending business - the processes, the strategy, and the decisions.
 While there is a brief practical excursion into how the scorecards are built, the focus is on what the scorecards look like and how they need to be used and managed.

 This course is designed to present the essential credit skills that are vital in understanding the financial and non-financial risks in any lending proposition.
 Mastering the assessment of these risks is a central contributor to business success and will result in more productive and profitable application of time and resources.